 And then you see, for example, a report in the Community section of The Pakistan Link of October 6, 2006 about Benazir Bhutto's recent visit to the SF Bay area.
 (You've got to give her this: she's the only Pakistani politician that does come around here regularly.
 The world beats a path to Silicon Valley and wants to adopt IT; the Pakistani government and industry waxes eloquent about wanting to become a powerhouse in the field.
 But actually come here and engage?
 Naaah.
 But I digress.)
 The report is by Ras H. Siddiqui, who is at this point the elder statesman amongst Pakistani journalists in Northern California.
 It's titled "Benazir Criticizes Waziristan Peace Treaty" and provides a very interesting view of the event and Ms. Bhutto (or Mrs. Bhutto-Zardar, as it calls her at one point), amongst other things saying that she:

 "many people in Pakistan are still living in misery.
-She said that the stock market had done well in the country but that most people there did not have the resources to invest in it and that their poverty is increasing."
+She said that the stock market had done well in the country but that most people there did not have the resources to invest in it and that their poverty is increasing."and that

 What you relate about her assessement of the situation in Pakistan is similar to what I heard last time she was here.
 And it was impressive.
 Just what I would like the leader of a left-leaning party to focus on.